Author’s Note: I recognize that most of my posts are about how irresistible I am to sex workers and fetishists.

-Here is where I should mention that the young man was wearing shorts and had prosthetic legs.
+Here is where I should mention, the young man was wearing shorts and had prosthetic legs.

 I buzzed him in.

-“Of course I’ll get you some water,” I said and turned to head toward the kitchen, leaving him standing on the stoop.
+“Of course I’ll get you some water,” I said and headed toward the kitchen, leaving him standing on the stoop.

-In the kitchen I poured a very tall glass of water in one of my best Venetian-style glasses, added a few ice cubes and realized that I was already pregnant with a new magazine subscription.
+In the kitchen, I poured a very tall glass of water in one of my best Venetian-style glasses, added a few ice cubes and realized I was already pregnant with a new magazine subscription.